Do you want to make money as a teacher online? This comprehensive article will show you how to make extra money as a teacher in this economy!

 by Theresa Gerdes (a homeschool mom for her 7 kids as well as a mompreneur!)

 Anyone who knows a teacher knows that teaching is more than a 9-5 job.
 Teachers or educators pour their souls into their job along with a lot of unpaid hours.
+There are many ways to get extra money for teachers on the side.

 This has become more apparent to me as a homeschool mom.
 After spending my day teaching my kids, I am reading and researching, planning and preparing for the next day lessons.
 This doesn’t leave a lot of extra time in my day.